GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_module_3_ex2.md

 :::

 1. Load the dataset __"Roads_Larkana"__ into your QGIS.
-2. For categorized classification right-click on the layer __Roads_Larkana__ in the `Layer Panel` -> `Properties`.
+2. For categorized classification right-click on the layer __"Roads_Larkana"__ in the Layer Panel and click on `Properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `Symbology` tab ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_categorized_wiki.html)).
     * On the top you find a dropdown menu.
 Open it and choose `Categorized`.
-Under `Value` select “higway”.
+Under `Value` select “highway”.
     * Further down the window, click on `Classify`.
 Now you should see all unique values or attributes of the selected “Flood_affacted” column.
-You can adjust the colours by double-clicking on one row in the central field.
+You can adjust the colours by double-clicking on the coluors in each row in the central field.
     * Remove the tick from all categories except: `motorway`, `primary`, `secondary`, `trunk`
     ```{figure} /fig/PAK_road_classification.PNG
     ---